2025 Legislative Priorities

 Innovation and Research for Liver Disease

-We urge Congress to support robust appropriations for liver disease research in FY2025 to raise awareness about the growing threat of liver disease, the need for prevention and treatment options, and to inform helpful policy solutions:
+We urge Congress to maintain strong support for appropriations to support liver disease research in FY 2026 to raise awareness about the growing threat of liver disease, the need for prevention and treatment options, and to inform helpful policy solutions.
+Specifically, we would request the following:

 Co-Sponsorship Opportunities